sodadata/soda-core/docs/getting_started.md

 If you don't have Python, [install it from Python downloads](https://www.python.org/downloads/)

-Once Python is installed, you should also have `pip`
+Once Python is installed, you should also have `pip`.

 ## Installing CLI using PyPI
 ```